-We have audited the financial statements of JMMB Bank (Jamaica) Limited, ("the Bank") set out on pages 4 to 72, which comprise the statement of financial position as at 31 March 2024, statements of profit or loss, profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information.
+We have audited the financial statements of JMMB Bank (Jamaica) Limited, ("the Bank"), set out on pages 5 to 72, which comprise the statement of financial position as at 31 March 2025, the statements of profit or loss, profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 March 2024, and of its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the Jamaican Companies Act.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 March 2025, and of its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Jamaican Companies Act.